ashish-glitch1/twittfriends/README.md

-# twittfriends this code communicates with twitter api to get your friends list and their latest post(text)
+# twittfriends this code communicates with twitter api to get friends list of all of your friends using their screen name